OAITI/company-archetypes/README.md

 # company-archetypes
-Quiz to assess your data science company's archetype
+Quiz to assess your organization's data science archetype